chung-lab/SCAFE/README.md

 SCAFE was developed and tested on Debian GNU/Linux 9.
 Running SACFE on other OS are not guranteed.

 ## Getting started
-Once you ensured the above required R packages are installed, it's to get started.
+Once you ensured the above required R packages are installed, you are all set.
 Here's the instructions on getting SCAFE, downloading demo data and reference genome, and finally a couple of test runs on the demo data.

 ### Clone this respository